luckypal/redirect-tester/README.md

 |  `-x`        |  `--xlsx`          |  Generate XLSX report                                                             |
 |  `-f`        |  `--filename`      |  Manually set the name of the generated report                                    |

+Note: When using the `-i` or `--input` option, the tool expects the input URLs, target URLs, and target status codes to be in the first, second, and third columns respectively.
+You must provide the Excel filepath, the worksheet name, and the value of the cell directly above the first input URL.
+If an input URL is missing the protocol or host, the tool will attempt to construct a valid input URL using the protocol and host of the target URL.

 ### Examples